 - Milhouse frequently gets the Blind Without 'Em treatment when he loses his specs, or if someone just takes them.
 In "Summer of 4 Ft.
 2", Bart Takes them to spy on Lisa and doesn't bother to give them back.
-A horshoe crab then crawls into frame and Milhouse pets it, mistaking it for a lost puppy.
+A horseshoe crab then crawls into frame and Milhouse pets it, mistaking it for a lost puppy.

 - In 2003, at Lake Calhoun in Minneapolis, a 7-year-old blind girl drowned because all three counselors were also blind.

-- One of Barack Obama's senior staffers mistook the second-most senior Army General for a waiter at an event because he was standing in her periphery, she wasn't wearing her glasses and all she could see were the stripes on his pants.
-The General laughed it off, while she was mortified.
+- One of Barack Obama's senior staffers mistook the second-most senior Army general for a waiter at an event because he was standing in her periphery, she wasn't wearing her glasses and all she could see were the stripes on his pants.
+The general laughed it off, while she was mortified.